Nevada-Bioinformatics-Center/NIGMS-UNR-2024_CloudModule/README.md

 ## **Funding**

-This work was fully supported by NIH NIGMS under grant number GM103440.
-Any opinions, findings, and conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of any of the funding agencies.
+This work was fully supported by NIH NIGMS under grant number {GRANT NUMBER}.

 ## **License for Data**